-LookingGlass Business Combination
+Looking Glass Business Combination

 On April 21, 2023, the Company completed the acquisition of LookingGlass, a privately-held software company (the LookingGlass Business Combination).
-We expect the acquisition of LookingGlass will strengthen our Platform with industry-leading attack surface and threat intelligence capabilities.
+The Company expects the acquisition of LookingGlass will strengthen the Company's Platform with industry-leading external attack surface and threat intelligence capabilities.

 The purchase consideration includes a potential maximum of 9.637 million shares of Company Common Stock, subject to adjustment for the LookingGlass Earnout Shares (see Note 9) and other customary purchase price adjustments.
-As of the date of the transaction, we estimated that 8.589 million shares will be issued to the selling shareholders.
+As of the date of the transaction, the Company estimates that 8.628 million shares will be issued to the selling shareholders.